Silviu Brucan: Letter of the Six

 In March 1989, together with five other Communist dignitaries (Gheorghe Apostol, Alexandru Bârlădeanu, Grigore Răceanu, Corneliu Mănescu and Constantin Pîrvulescu), he signed the open letter known as Scrisoarea celor șase("The Letter of the Six").

 The document, which was immediately broadcast on Radio Free Europe and Voice of America, was a left-wing critique of Ceauşescu's policies, and it led to the swift arrest and interrogation of the signatories by the Securitate and then to their exile and house arrest at various locations.
 The Securitate depicted Brucan as one of several "hostile, inveterate elements" and "the agent of foreign imperialist secret services".
-Although lacking in actual popular support, the letter was argued to be the among most important and influential acts of opposition and a notorious break with the traditions of strict obedience and party discipline.
+Although lacking in actual popular support, the letter was argued to be among the most important and influential acts of opposition and a notorious break with the traditions of strict obedience and party discipline.

 Brucan was sent to a location on the outskirts of Bucharest, in Dămăroaia, the reason for his subsequent colloquial moniker, "The Oracle of Dămăroaia".
 Despite increased pressure, most of the contributors to the protest refused to withdraw their statement.
 Brucan later accused Apostol of having given in to pressures.